 One of the most important elements of health care is a relationship established between a doctor and a patient.
 Doctors gain invaluable information when they listen to their patients’ concerns.
 In fact, it is hard to properly diagnose a patient without actually speaking to them.
-At the Weitz Firm, we want to discuss whether or not a failure to listen to a patient can result in medical malpractice.
+At The Weitz Firm, LLC, we want to discuss whether or not a failure to listen to a patient can result in medical malpractice.
 Our Philadelphia medical malpractice attorneys are adept at uncovering malpractice committed by medical professionals.

 Doctors have important jobs, and they must synthesize an enormous amount of information in order to make a diagnosis for a patient.
 First and foremost, a doctor has to listen to a patient, learn what their symptoms are, and gather a full patient medical history.

 Along with listening to a patient, a doctor will order tests and scans in order to properly inform them as they work to make a diagnosis.

 Often, however, doctors feel rushed to treat a patient and make a diagnosis.
 This could be due to limited bed space or the desire to get more patients to earn more money.
 Whatever the reason for treating patients quickly, this can have disastrous results.

 According to researchers at Johns Hopkins, medical errors are the third leading cause of death in this country.
 These researchers have also stated that diagnostic errors lead to the most significant patient harm of all medical mistakes, and they account for the largest percentage of all medical malpractice claims.
 Researchers have indicated that “misdiagnosis leads to significant permanent injury or death in as many as 80,000 to 160,000 patients annually.”